Uthong I

-Uthong I (อู่ทองที่ 1), also known as Soi La (สร้อยหล้า), the king of Xiān at Suphannaphum, who took over the vacant throne at Suphanburi in 1163.
-Uthong was also appointed by his elder brother Pra Poa Noome Thele Seri as the ruler of either Singburi or Jayasimhapuri following Pra Poa Noome Thele Seri's departure to rule Phrip Phri in 1188.
+Uthong I (อู่ทองที่ 1), also called Uthong of Mueang Chaliang (อู่ทองเชลียงหลวง) and Soi La (สร้อยหล้า), was a king of Xiān at Suphannaphum who took the vacant throne at Suphanburi in 1163.
+He was afterwards appointed by his elder brother Pra Poa Noome Thele Seri to rule either Singburi or Jayasimhapuri, when the elder brother left to rule Phrip Phri in 1188.

 Records

-The presence of Uthong I is preserved in a fragmented and often contradictory body of sources, which complicates any attempt to reconstruct his historical role.
-The Ayutthaya Testimonies identify him as the younger brother of Indraraja, who was equated with Pra Poa Noome Thele Seri.
-Yet European and Thai documents diverge over his significance and movements.
+The record of Uthong I is fragmentary and in places contradictory, which makes his role difficult to reconstruct.
+The Ayutthaya Testimonies identify him as the younger brother of Indraraja, equated with Pra Poa Noome Thele Seri, but the European and Thai sources diverge over his importance and his movements.

-The two principal French accounts—Du Royaume de Siam and Instructions Given to the Siamese Envoys Sent to Portugal (1684)—acknowledge his brother Pra Poa Noome Thele Seri, describing him as a prince from Tasoo Nacora Louang (or Yassouttora Nacoora Louang) who subsequently relocated to Soucouttae/Locontàï.
-These works, however, make no mention of Uthong I, thereby excluding him entirely from the European record.
+The two principal French accounts, Du Royaume de Siam and the Instructions Given to the Siamese Envoys Sent to Portugal of 1684, describe his brother as a prince from Tasoo Nacora Louang (or Yassouttora Nacoora Louang) who moved to Soucouttae (Sukhothai) and Locontàï (Nakhon Thai).
+Neither mentions Uthong I at all.

-In contrast, the Royal Northern Chronicle emphasizes Uthong I directly, situating his origins in Mueang Chaliang.
-According to this account, he, together with his elder brother Pra Poa Noome Thele Seri, moved southward in the mid-12th century, and the elder brother eventually seized control of either Singburi (lit. 'the city of Singha') or Jayasimhapuri (lit. 'the glorious city of Singha') in 1169.
-The chronicle also records that Uthong I had earlier been appointed to the throne of Suphannaphum in 1163, though, according to the Ayutthaya Testimonies, this arrangement was altered when Pra Poa Noome Thele Seri reestablished his authority at Phrip Phri.
-At that point, Uthong I was assigned to govern Mueang Sing, thereby consolidating authority over more than one regional center.
+The Northern Chronicle, by contrast, treats him directly and places his origins at Mueang Chaliang.
+On that account he moved south with his elder brother in the mid-12th century, the elder taking either Singburi (lit. 'the city of Singha') or Jayasimhapuri (lit. 'the glorious city of Singha') in 1169.
+The chronicle has Uthong I appointed to the throne of Suphannaphum in 1163, an arrangement the Ayutthaya Testimonies say was altered when Pra Poa Noome Thele Seri re-established his authority at Phrip Phri, at which point Uthong I was given Mueang Sing to govern as well.

+End of reign

-The conclusion of Uthong I’s reign is unrecorded.
-Modern Thai scholars have hypothesized that he was succeeded by his nephew, Uthong II, who later became a monarch of Ayodhya, suggesting that Uthong I’s reign came to an end around 1204/05.
-The Northern Chronicle further reports that Uthong II entrusted three major regional centers to his sons, yet Suphannaphum is conspicuously absent from this list.
-This omission has been interpreted as evidence that Mueang Suphannaphum, once associated with Uthong I, had diminished in importance by the early 13th century.
+The close of his reign is not recorded.
+Thai scholars have proposed that he was succeeded by his nephew Uthong II, later a monarch of Ayodhya, which would place the end of his reign around 1204/05.
+The Northern Chronicle records that Uthong II entrusted three regional centres to his sons, and Suphannaphum is not among them, which has been read as indicating that the town had declined in importance by the early 13th century.